 - Underwater camera

-- Battery chargers (US style outlets available at most resorts without need for adaptor)
+- Battery chargers (US-style outlets available at most resorts without need for an adaptor)

 Healthcare in Bonaire